sarfata/eoss2024-unwrapping-rust-on-embedded-linux/eoss24-unwrapping-rust.md

 - meta-rust
   - Started by Cody Shafer in 2014
   - Merged by Randy MacLeod in Yocto 3.4 Honister
-  - Provides a `class` to build rust crates
+  - Provides a `cargo` class to build rust crates
   - Builds the rust compiler from source
   - Requires explicit dependency list (via `cargo-bitbake`)
   - `meta-rust/meta-rust` remains available for a more recent version